Solomon Bundy

-Solomon Bundy (May 22, 1823 – January 13, 1889) was an attorney and politician, a United States representative from New York.
+Solomon Bundy (May 22, 1823 – January 13, 1889) was an American attorney and politician, a United States representative from New York.
 He had earlier served as district attorney of Chenango County, New York.

 Early life and education

 Solomon Bundy was born in Oxford, Chenango County in 1823, in a period of development in western New York.
 He attended Oxford Academy.
 He taught school for several years, and read the law; he was admitted to the bar in 1859 and commenced practice in Oxford.
 While studying law, he served as justice of the peace and clerk of the Board of Supervisors of Chenango County.

 Law career

 After being admitted to the bar and practicing law, Bundy was elected as district attorney of Chenango County (1862–1865).
 He was elected as a Republican to the Forty-fifth Congress (March 4, 1877 - March 3, 1879).
 He was not a candidate for renomination in 1878.

 After his political career ended, he resumed practicing law in Oxford.
 He died there and was interred in Riverview Cemetery.